YigitBalik/ECG-Feature-Extraction/README.md

 # ECG-Feature-Extraction
 Comparison of denoising methods and peak detector algorithms.
-Extraction ECG features.
+Extraction of ECG features.